Manalsu Circuit TrekkingManalsu Circuit Trekking

 Trekking in the Manaslu region requires several permits, due to its status as a restricted area and its location overlapping conservation zones.
 Don’t worry – Mountain Eco Trails will handle all permit arrangements for you, but it’s good to know what they are and why they’re needed:

-• Annapurna Conservation Area Permit (ACAP): Toward the end of the trek, when you descend from Larkya La, you enter the Annapurna Conservation Area (from Dharapani onward is technically in Annapurna Circuit territory).
-Hence, you also need an ACAP permit, also NPR 3,000 (~$25–$30) for foreigners.
+Toward the end of the trek, when you descend from Larkya La, you enter the Annapurna Conservation Area (from Dharapani onward is technically in Annapurna Circuit territory).
+Hence, you also need an ACAP permit, as well as NPR 3,000 ($25) for foreigners.

 Trekking Trail Condition of Manaslu Circuit

-High Sections (Samdo, Dharmasala, Larkya La): Above Samdo, vegetation is sparse and you’re on moraines and yak paths.
-The trail to Dharmasala is a bit rocky but not difficult, just thinner air making it harder.
-On the approach to Larkya La Pass from Dharmasala, the trail can become indistinct especially if there’s snow.
+Above Samdo, vegetation is sparse, and you’re on moraines and yak paths.
+The trail to Dharamsala is a bit rocky but not difficult, just thinner air making it harder.
+On the approach to Larkya La Pass from Dharmasala, the trail can become indistinct, especially if there’s snow.
 But there are some cairns (rock piles) and usually a clear route worn by trekkers’ feet.
 We typically depart early and often are among other groups, so collective effort and our guide’s knowledge ensure we stay on track.
 Near the pass, the trail is basically up a scree slope, zigzagging and stepping on rocks.
 It’s important to step where your guide steps to avoid any loose rocks.
-On the other side of the pass, the trail down starts steep; if snow-covered, we will have micro-spikes or ask porters to assist clients in spots.
+On the other side of the pass, the trail down starts steep; if snow-covered, we will have microspikes or ask porters to assist clients in spots.
 There might be some icy patches.
 As you descend, the trail becomes a defined path again by the time you hit Bimthang.
 In Bimthang and beyond, you join well-trodden tracks used by yaks and locals trading between Manang and Manaslu, so from there to Dharapani it’s relatively easy hiking on soft forest soil and riverbed flats.

 Packing List for Manaslu Circuit Trekking